The Life and Art of Gerard Sekoto

-At this time Sekoto had a rich social life and he loved and enjoyed playing music at bars, and he started doing this more and more to get more money, and he started drinking, he got completely depressed and became an alcoholic.
-One night Sekoto became very drunk and had a massive fight with his friend Raymond de Cardonne.
+Gerard Sekoto had a rich social life and he loved and enjoyed playing music at bars, and he started doing this more and more to get more money, and he started drinking, he got completely depressed and became an alcoholic.
+One night Gerard Sekoto became very drunk and had a massive fight with his friend Raymond de Cardonne.
 It was so bad, that Sekoto was admitted to the St Anne’s asylum.

 Sekoto’s international fame started building and he exhibited in Paris, Stockholm, Vichy, Venice, Senegal, Denmark, and around the USA.
 Back in South Africa, galleries were still exhibiting Sekoto’s artworks.
 The president of Senegal in Africa invited Sekoto to come and exhibit as a part of the ‘First Festival of Negro Arts’ in 1966.

 Then, Sekoto got an urgent call, he needed to come home, the love of his life Marthe was sick, they’ve been together for over 30 years.
 Unfortunately, Marthe passed away.
 Sekoto was heartbroken, but another big problem was that Marthe never left a Will, the French government said to Sekoto “move out of this house, you don’t belong here, you guys were never married, you can’t stay here!”.
 Sekoto became a ward of the French state and moved to a tiny, terrible old age home, with lots of rules, and he wasn’t allowed to paint.

 What was happening back in South Africa?